 International student insurance plans are intended to cover new illness or injuries so wellness or preventative care, such as yearly checkups, mostly likely won't be covered.
 Depending on the plan, pre-existing conditions may be covered after a waiting period of 6 months to 1 year and typically vision and dental won't be covered at all.
 To debunk further assumptions, be sure to read our article on Student Insurance Myths and Realities.

-Who These Options Work Best For
+Who These Plans are Designed For

 Full time students and scholars studying outside of their country of citizenship at traditional colleges, English as a Second Language (ESL) programs, or technical schools, including individuals on OPT.
-Oftentimes, dependents won't qualify for these options alone and require the student to be on the plan, even though it will be costlier.

 Requirements To Be Aware Of